Stenbeck/passkey-auth-nuxt-boilerplate/README.md

 Nuxt 3 + Passkey + Magic Link Boilerplate

-A complete authentication boilerplate using **Passkeys** as the primary login method and **Magic Link (email-based)** as a secure fallback — built with Nuxt 3, MongoDB, internal server API and TailwindCSS.
+A complete authentication boilerplate using **Passkeys** as the primary login method and **Magic Link (email-based)** as a secure fallback for devices or browsers that do not support WebAuthn/Passkeys — built with Nuxt 3, MongoDB, internal server API and TailwindCSS.

 **DEMO**: https://passkey.stenbecklab.com